mirage/mirage-www/tmpl/blog/qubes-target.md

 end
 ```

 Our program is in a module that's parameterized over the module `N`, which can be any module that matches the module type `Mirage_net_lwt.S`.
 The entry point for execution is the `start` function, which takes one argument of type `N.t`.
+This is the usual pattern for Mirage unikernels, powered by Functoria's [invocation of otherworldly functors](/blog/introducing-functoria).

 But there are other modules which aren't explicitly passed.
 Since MirageOS version 2.9.0, for example, a `Logs` module has been available to MirageOS unikernels.
 It isn't explicitly passed as a module argument to `Main`, because it's assumed that all unikernels will want to use it, and so it's always made available.
 The `OS` module is also always available, although the implementation will be specific to the target for which the unikernel was configured, and there is no module type to which the module is forced to conform.